Businesses across the landscape industry are adapting to the rapidly changing economic conditions. A recent HubSpot data report states,

 A great advantage for DynaScape design users is Zoom’s screen sharing feature which enables you to showcase and discuss your drawings with your prospect.
 This way you can talk through all the elements of the design, make changes if necessary, and won’t have to send them your drawings until you’ve closed the deal.

 To streamline the process of collecting necessary information from your client, Google Forms helps you list out the questions you have for your prospect.
-This free service lets you share the questionnaire with your clients through a single link.
+This free service lets you share the questionnaire with your clients through a single link and stores the responses in a spreadsheet.
+TypeForm is another great option.

 The functionality of Google Earth allows you to survey an area online to get a rough estimate of the yard size and dimensions without having to drive down to the property; precisely the kind of service landscape professionals needs right now.
 You can further prepare your quote based on the estimated job size, but be sure to let your customer know that the quote is based on an estimated measurement and could differ if the actual job size is smaller or larger than anticipated.